Perfare/Il2CppDumper/README.md

 ## Usage

-Run `Il2CppDumper.exe` and choose the main il2cpp executable (in ELF or Mach-O format) and `global-metadata.dat` file, then select the extraction mode.
+Run `Il2CppDumper.exe` and choose the main il2cpp executable (in ELF, Mach-O or PE format) and `global-metadata.dat` file, then select the extraction mode.
 The program will then generate all the output files in current working directory.

 ### Extraction Modes